 The Canadian Museum for Human Rights is the first museum in the world solely dedicated to the evolution, celebration and future of human rights.
 It is the first national museum in Canada to be built outside the National Capital Region.
 Using multimedia technology and other innovative approaches, the Museum creates inspiring encounters with human rights appropriate for all ages, in a visitor experience unlike any other.

-The International Institute for Human Rights and Peace (in Caen, France) is a non-profit association that works to promote and defend human rights, international humanitarian law and peaceful settlement of disputes.
+The International Institute for Human Rights and Peace - will open in a new tab (in Caen, France) is a non-profit association that works to promote and defend human rights, international humanitarian law and peaceful settlement of disputes.

 Université de Saint-Boniface - will open in a new tab is Western Canada's French-language university, offering both university degree and college diploma programs that are personalized, of high quality, and that respond to the needs of students in educating the leaders of society.